VanTamNguyen/Git-Concepts/README.md

 # Git-Concepts
 All about Git.
 Git concepts.
-Cit commands...
+Git commands...

 #### 1. Basic Concepts